Ezequiel Duran Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.53).
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.58).

-- The Rays give up the 10th-fewest home runs in baseball (66 total, one per game).
+- The Rays allow the ninth-fewest home runs in baseball (67 total, one per game).

-- The Rays will send Bradley (4-2) out for his eighth start of the season.
-He is 4-2 with a 3.60 ERA and 48 strikeouts through 35 2/3 innings pitched.
+- McClanahan (9-1) is going for his 10th win when he takes the mound for the Rays in his 14th start of the season.
+He has a 2.02 ERA in 75 2/3 innings pitched, with 87 strikeouts.

-- The righty's last appearance came on Sunday against the Boston Red Sox, when he threw five innings, surrendering two earned runs while allowing six hits.
+- In his most recent appearance on Monday, the lefty tossed six innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.